AndyGan0/Video-Processing/README.md

 # Video-Processing
-This project was created during my university's "MULTIMEDIA SYSTEMS" course<br><br>
+This project was created during my university's "MULTIMEDIA SYSTEMS" course.<br>
+Language: Python<br><br>

 File 1a in folder "Folder "> "A" gets a video as input and performs lossless compression using Run Length Encoding.<br><br>